aposhiana/math5610/software_manual/rowReduce.md

 7.59193
 7.44616
 -5.49089
-Random augmented coefficient matrix  AB_1 to be reduced:
+Random augmented coefficient matrix  AB_1 to be put in row echelon form:
 7.06185 5.50175 4.61396 9.82841
 8.41619 2.93302 9.22008 6.53497
 8.01373 3.81651 4.02855 3.65356